hamid-m/NavSimLab/README.md

 # NavSimLab
 NavSimLab is a Python script that can peform a navigation simulation of a vehicle based on the given trajectory, dynamics, and attitude of the vehicle.

+## Status
+Version 1.0